Spectralvibes/Learning/Angular/questions.md

 So you can have your services depend on other services throughout your application.

-# How is Dependency Hierarchy formed?
+# How is Dependency Hierarchy formed?/ How dependency injection works?

 # What is the option to choose between inline and external template file?